Brunno-DaSilva/MERN-STEP-BY-STEP/README.md

 ### Summary

-Todo App with MERN stack.
-Learn MERN by using this step-by-step guide where we will be building a MERN full-stack Todo app with `React CDN` for simplicity, however, you could use this backend as model to any front-end interface, such as Mobile, create-react-app, or other front-end framework, as we will be separating the concerns with our back-end 100% autonomous.
-This is meant to beginners as an exercise project.
+Step-by-step guide on how to build a simple MERN stack application.
+We will be building a MERN full-stack Todo app with `React CDN` for simplicity, however, you could use this backend as model to any front-end interface, as our back-end is 100% autonomous.

+This is meant for beginners as an exercise project.

+## Let's start

+Create a repository
 `mkdir mern-app`
 `cd mern-app`